-- 1. Providing direct support, including Windows/Office desktop and network support, telecommunications support, and troubleshooting to end users; - 2.
-Handling problem recognition, research, isolation, resolution and follow-up for routine user problems; referring more complex problems to supervisor or contractors; - 3.
+- 1. Providing direct support, including operating system, office application, network, and telecommunications support, and troubleshooting for end users; - 2.
+Handling problem recognition, research, isolation, resolution, and follow-up for routine user problems; and referring more complex problems to supervisor or contractors; - 3.
 Logging and tracking calls and supporting work using problem management database, and maintaining history records and related problem documentation; - 4.
-Assisting in training staff members and helping them to build their technical skills; - 5.
-Coordinating the use of and training on the software and/or network(s), which includes documentation for tracking help calls and work requests; monitoring to ensure the effective use of the software and applicable systems; helping to develop and update training materials; - 6.
+Assisting in training staff members and helping them build their technical skills; - 5.
+Coordinating the use of and training on the software and/or network(s).
+This includes documentation for tracking help calls and work requests; monitoring to ensure the effective use of the software and applicable systems, and helping to develop and update training materials; - 6.
 Assisting in the administration of email, web, database, payroll, and accounting servers, as well as networking and backup systems; - 7.
-Supporting, maintaining and configuring computers, printers, peripherals and software;

-- 8. Assisting in technology procurement; maintaining software library, licenses, and inventory of office equipment (serial number, software, and IP addresses); - 9.
+Supporting, maintaining, and configuring computers, audio/video equipment, swipe card access system, printers, ID card machine, peripherals, and software; - 8.
+Assisting in technology procurement and monitoring, including maintaining software library, licenses, and inventory of office equipment (serial number, software, and IP addresses); - 9.
 Working with contractors on the maintenance of non-IT office equipment; - 10.
 Performing occasional website and web technology work.

-(GG) Technology Coordinator
+(HH) Technology Coordinator